Sosis Bandari

 Sosis Bandari (Persian: سوسیس بندری, translated as.
 Port sausage) is an Iranian fast-food or street food, usually served in sandwich shops in Iran in the form of a sub or meal.
 It contains sausage, onion, tomato paste, ground chilli pepper and other spices.
-The Dehkhoda Dictionary of the Persian language defines it as a very hot and spicy sausage dish which is common in Khuzestan Province.
+According to the Dehkhoda Dictionary of the Persian language, it is a very hot and spicy sausage dish common in Khuzestan province.

+History

+From 1514 to 1614 the Portuguese controlled the south ports, mainly the port they named Comorão.
+For a hundred years the Portuguese controlled this port as a middle point for spice trading.
+Sosis bandari is likely derived from the Portuguese sausage but given the locals were Muslim, they made it with either lamb or other meats not considered haram giving birth to sosis bandari.
+It's this port that also brought spices from Indian subcontinent and why a lot of dishes in the south are spicy in comparison to the north.

 Etymology

 The word "bandar" means port and "bandari" means from the port.
 While there are many ports in Iran, the word is usually used to refer to southern Iranian port cities and towns of the Persian Gulf.
 Sosis Bandari means sausage from the port or port-style sausage.
 This part of Iran's cuisine is usually spicy.

 Ingredients

 The main ingredients include sliced sausage, sliced onions, tomato paste, and ground chilli.
-Optional ingredients may include turmeric, chopped green pepper, curry and lime juice.
-The sausages usually used for this dish taste like Polish kielbasa, smoked sausage and hotdog.
+Optional ingredients may include turmeric, chopped green pepper and lime juice.
+The sausages usually used for this dish taste like Polish kielbasa, smoked sausage and hot dog.